lowRISC/opentitan/hw/dv/sv/cip_lib/README.md

 `clk_freq_mhz`, which are randomized as well as knobs such as `en_scb` and `en_cov` to turn on/off scoreboard and coverage collection respectively.

+Another setting that can be configured is `can_reset_with_csr_accesses`.
+This should be set to true by environments for IPs that support resets when CSR accesses are in flight.
+For this to work properly, the environment must avoid checking correctness of CSR reads if a reset happens while the read is in progress.
+Any vseqs must also make sure to complete when a reset is asserted.
+This flag governs the behaviour of `run_seq_with_rand_reset_vseq`, described below.

 The base class provides a virtual method called `initialize()` which is called in `cip_base_test::build_phase` to create some of the objects listed above.
 If the extended IP env cfg class has more such objects added,  then the `initialize()`